 Finally, a broad range of amazing stories has evolved from this course.
 I cannot believe that with the same information, the same crime scene, the same learning no two writers have ever come up with the same theme.

 The imagination and creativity that develops is mind-blowing and serves to prove that there can never be a dearth of books.
 The only thing that holds us back from coming up with something new is ourselves.

-I’m so proud that the Solving a Murder Course has become a unique catalyst to spark unrivalled imagination and stunning stories.
+I’m so proud that the Write a Murder course has become a unique catalyst to spark unrivalled imagination and stunning stories.
 I can’t wait for the next one to start.

 – Graham Bartlett